snlkumar/points_transaction/README.md

 }'

 ```
+CI/CD: CI has been configured with github actions
+Following checks have been added.
+1. test cases must be passed
+2. Security audit of gems.
+3. Security audit of application code.
+4. Rubocop

+Note:
-Note: I have not added any model level validations and association because it was not mentioned in the assingment.
+I have not added any model level validations and association because it was not mentioned in the assingment.
 I am processing bulk transaction inline but i would prefer using background process.
 I have not implemented backgroud job because it was not mentioned in the assignment and the response message would be different.